-We have learnt precious little from the latest election process in Zimbabwe; the First Past Post (FPP) has reinforced the duality of the political landscape.
+We have learnt little to nothing from the latest election process in Zimbabwe; the First-Past-The-Post (FPTP) has reinforced the duality (Fig 2) of the political landscape.
 And contrary to popular belief by experts, elections have not weakened ZANU PF, they have given it the opportunity to ‘legally’ shore up its grip on power.
-As has become the norm, allegations of widespread electoral manipulation dominate the post-election news.
-The political and voter apathy goes on in Matabeleland.
+As has become the norm, allegations of widespread electoral manipulation once again dominate the post-election news; the political and voter apathy goes on in Matabeleland (Table 1).

 It is evident that there is no genuine threat to the status quo, the two major political parties dominated the political landscape of the country: the ruling party dominated the rural vote and the opposition was dominant in urban centres.
 Matabeleland North remains strongly anti-regime and pro-opposition while Matabeleland South and the Midlands have once again overwhelmingly voted for the retention of the status quo.
 Sadly for Mthwakazi nationalists, there is no demonstrable influence of the pro-Matabeleland agenda to the election outcome.